nodash-ai/nodash/packages/nodash-sdk/README.md

-# @nodash/sdk 🚀
+# @nodash/sdk

-> The foundation layer that doesn't judge your life choices (but tracks them anyway)

-Welcome to the Nodash SDK!
-Whether you're a human developer who drinks too much coffee or an AI agent who processes data at inhuman speeds, this SDK is designed for you.
-We promise it's simpler than your last relationship and more reliable than your internet connection.

-## Quick Start (Because Nobody Reads Documentation Anyway)
+The Nodash SDK is the foundation client library for the Nodash analytics ecosystem.
+It provides a minimal, type-safe interface for event tracking, user identification, and server health monitoring.
+The SDK is designed for both human developers and AI agents, offering comprehensive functionality with a simple API surface.

+## Installation

 ```bash
 npm install @nodash/sdk